2025–26 DePaul Blue Demons women's basketball team

-The 2025–26 DePaul Blue Demons women's basketball team represents DePaul University during the 2025–26 NCAA Division I women's basketball season.
-The Blue Demons are led by first year head coach Jill Pizzotti, who replaced retired coach Doug Bruno.
-The Blue Demons play their home games at the Wintrust Arena as members of the Big East Conference.
+The 2025–26 DePaul Blue Demons women's basketball team represented DePaul University during the 2025–26 NCAA Division I women's basketball season.
+The Blue Demons were led by first year head coach Jill Pizzotti, who replaced retired coach Doug Bruno.
+The Blue Demons played their home games at the Wintrust Arena as members of the Big East Conference.